bennettslin/yearlings_bobtail_app/tempTodoTomorrow.md

 # Low energy tasks
-Consider day magic for bathroom and dogs in space scenes Make constellations and sketch drawings opaque so they can be hsla Put lines on sketchbook
-Make changeling cave scene have night magic sky
+Consider day magic for bathroom and dogs in space scenes Make constellations and sketch drawings translucent so they can be hsla Make changeling cave scene have night magic sky
 Make Taiwan scenes have own skies
 Establish ocean skies